pbougue/tartare/documentation/stif_plan.md

 Wrap celery in tartare tasks to handle mongo as celery driver for mongo is not stable (probably needing to share only context's id between celery workers)

+Python sub-scripts are meant to be included into tartare (at least on deploy) maybe just by dynamically loading the module (to isolate licences).
+Other sub-scripts (rust and all) on same machines and binded in python.

 ### Questions dangling

-* What aboput the beat to sync and manage all that?
+* What about the beat to sync and manage all that?
 * Mongo + Celery OK?
-* Where do we launch sub-scripts and sub-exe?
-* How to manage params for sub-exe (ex: ruspell)? data_sources? github?
+* How to manage params for sub-exe (ex: ruspell)? data_sources (Hmm, ya?), github (Na!)

+### TODO

+* retrieve and cleanup python sub-scripts
+* have all working around a central format (able to model all, whether NTFS or chouette or ...).
+This would require some converters and to migrate the maximum of scripts to using that format.

+### To be done later

+* Necessity to add special "contributors" to manage BANO/OSM to provide central point for "real" contributors